vdiachynska/DC/Instructions/how_to_install_update_python.md

 # or
 python --version
 ```
+a
 ## Windows Installation

 ### Method 1: Official Python Installer (Recommended)

 1. Visit the official Python website: https://www.python.org/downloads/
-2. Click "Download Python 3.12.x" (the latest version will be displayed)
+2. Click "Download Python 3.13.x" (the latest version will be displayed)
 3. Open the downloaded `.exe` file
 4. **Important**: Check "Add Python to PATH" at the bottom of the installer
 5. Click "Install Now" or choose "Customize installation" for advanced options